superpowers/docs.superpowers-html5.com/pages/en/8_variables.md

 When adding a behavior component to an actor in a scene, you can customize the initial values for its member variables, allowing you to have mobs with different initial speed, health, etc.

-You can accomplish the same thing by passing an object as a second paramater to `Sup.Actor.addBehavior`:
+You can accomplish the same thing in a script by passing an object as a second paramater to `Sup.Actor.addBehavior`:

 ```
 let collectedPoints = 0;